Gerbil Guide for Beginners | Keeping Gerbils as Pets

 Legality of Mongolian gerbils as pets

 The Mongolian gerbil is a popular and common pet in a lot of countries, especially in Europe.
 However, in some regions, they’re illegal to keep as a pet because they’re considered to be an invasive species.
 For example, they’re illegal to import and keep as pets in California and Hawaii.

 Even when a gerbil is legal in your country you want to consult regional legislation to check if you can buy and keep them without a permit.
 When you live in a rented property you should check with the landlord if you can keep pets.

-Gerbils are pets that don’t require any specific experience and are a perfect pet for beginners and for (older) children.
+Gerbils are pets that don’t require any specific experience and are perfect pets for beginners and for (older) children.
 They can be tamed easily and are also great fun to watch.
-If you don’t plan on breeding you’re best choice is to get a pair of male gerbils from the same litter.
+If you don’t plan on breeding your best choice is to get a pair of male gerbils from the same litter.
 This will reduce the risks of fights.

 Want to Learn More?